cilliagustin/projectportfolio3/README.md

 The file [text.py](text.py) is where most of the texts are stored.
 This was created in order to have a better and easier to understand structure for the application.
 Many of the texts here are f-strings because the [colorama](https://pypi.org/project/colorama/) module was also used here.
 This was used to emphasize certain words when explaining how to use the application: which command starts the app and how to correctly introduce the numbers.

 #### Main menu function
 This function is the first triggered when the user opens the application.
-Since this is also triggered when going back from different sections of the application, the first thing to activate is the clear function (how this works will be explained later on).
-Once the screen is cleared, it prints the "Sudoku Solver" title and the "Main menu text", imported from the text.py file.
+Since this is also triggered when going back from different sections of the application, the first thing to activate is the [clear function](#clear-function) (how this works will be explained later on).
+Once the screen is cleared, it prints the "Sudoku Solver" title and the "Main menu text", imported from the [text.py](text.py) file.

 After printing this text, it prints an input asking the user what they want to do.
-They can either write "information" to go to the information menu, "start" to go to the section where they can enter a puzzle and get the solution, or "exit" to trigger the exit app function.
+They can either write "information" to go to the information menu, "start" to go to the section where they can enter a puzzle and get the solution, or "exit" to trigger the [exit app function](#exit-app-function).

-If the user enters an invalid input, it will trigger the wrong input function and ask again for an input.
+If the user enters an invalid input, it will trigger the [wrong input](#wrong-input-function) function and ask again for an input.

 #### Information menu function
-When triggering this function, the first thing to do is clear the screen with the clear function.
+When triggering this function, the first thing to do is clear the screen with the [clear function](#clear-function).
 After that, it prints a text called "Information text" that contains the information title and a brief introductory text of what information the user can get here.

 Following that, an input asks the user to select the information they want to get.
 If the user enters "game," a text with all the information regarding the history of the sudoku and how to play the game will be printed.
 If they write "app", a description of how to use the app will be printed.
-Here, [colorama](https://pypi.org/project/colorama/) is used to highlight certain parts of the text, and the style board function is triggered using an example puzzle located in the text.py file to print a sudoku in order to show the user how the numbers are entered.
+Here, [colorama](https://pypi.org/project/colorama/) is used to highlight certain parts of the text, and the style board function is triggered using an example puzzle located in the [text.py](run.py) file to print a sudoku in order to show the user how the numbers are entered.

-The user can also write back to send them back to the main menu or exit to trigger the exit app function.
+The user can also write "back" to send them back to the main menu or "exit" to trigger the [exit app function](#exit-app-function).
 The wrong input function is triggered if the entered input is invalid.

 #### Start app function
-This function is triggered when the user enters "start" in the main menu function.
-The first thing to do is use a helper function called run app screen.
+This function is triggered when the user enters "start" in the [main menu function](#main-menu-function).
+The first thing to do is use a helper function called [run app screen](#run-app-screen-function).
 After that, it prints an input where the user has a lot of options to enter.
 The first thing that happens with the input answer is a try/except block.

-In the try block, a function called is number format valid checks if the number entered is in a valid format.
-If that is the case, it will get the row col and value from the answer with the get values function and will place those values in the puzzle using the code "puzzle[row][col] = value".
-After that, the run app screen is triggered again.
+In the try block, a function called [is number format valid](#is-number-format-valid-function) checks if the number entered is in a valid format.
+If that is the case, it will get the row and column position as well as the value from the answer with the [get values function](#get-values-function) and will place those values in the puzzle using the code "puzzle\[row][col] = value".
+After that, the [run app screen function](#run-app-screen-function) is triggered again.

 In the except block, it will validate the input answer if it is not a valid answer.
-If the input value is "reset", it will trigger the reset puzzle function that turns all the puzzle values into zeros.
+If the input value is "reset", it will trigger the [reset puzzle function](#reset-puzzle-function) that turns all the puzzle values into zeros.
 If the answer is "format", it will simply display a text explaining how to correctly format the numbers.
-If the input written is "solve", it will trigger the solve sudoku function that will try to get the correct answer (if there is one).
-Just like in the information menu function, if the input is "exit" the exit app function is triggered, and it will go back to the main menu if the input is "back" (this will maintain the entered values if the user goes back to the main menu and then writes "start" again).
+If the input written is "solve", it will trigger the [solve sudoku function](#solve-sudoku-function) that will try to get the correct answer (if there is one).
+Just like in the [information menu function](#information-menu-function), if the input is "exit" the [exit app function](#exit-app-function) is triggered, and it will go back to the main menu if the input is "back" (this will maintain the entered values if the user goes back to the main menu and then writes "start" again).

-The wrong input function is triggered if the entered input is invalid.
+The [wrong input function](#wrong-input-function) is triggered if the entered input is invalid.

 #### Clear function
 The clear function is used thoughout the whole application to clear the screen.
-This uses the os imported module and checks if the operating system is [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) or [Linus](https://en.wikipedia.org/wiki/Linux) and triggers the correct command.
+This uses the [os imported module](#modules) and checks if the operating system is [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) or [Linus](https://en.wikipedia.org/wiki/Linux) and triggers the correct command.

 #### Exit app function
 This function can be triggered at any point in the application.
 In any input, the user can enter "exit" to activate this function.
 When this happens, it displays an inpout that asks the user to confirm they want to exit.

 If they write "yes", a text (using the typewriter function) will inform the user that the app is closing and then the app is closed.
-In this case, the get salutations function is triggered to salute the user according to the time of the day.

 On the other hand, if the user enters "no," a break will be executed and the user will be taken back to the previous input they were.